Ideas in and around BEY

-I want to promote and discuss a robust set of ideas on how to make Beaches-East York and the city of Toronto in general the best place
+I want to promote and discuss ideas to make Beaches-East York and Toronto is the best place

 to live, work, and enjoy.
-From getting around, to reinvigorating our local businesses, to making our streets and community
+From getting around to revitalizing local businesses to creating

-spaces inviting, safe, and beautiful.
-I believe strongly in listeing to the community for ideas and feedback, so please drop me a message
+streets and community spaces that are inviting, safe, and beautiful.
+I believe strongly in listening to the community for ideas and feedback, so please send me a message

 with your thoughts and suggestions.